joshbduncan/expensify/README.md

 - [ ] add proper spacing in code
 - [ ] add comments to code
 - [ ] make sure all messages are BOLD
+- [ ] setup admin interface
+- [ ] setup check for dupe on new expense function
+- [ ] limit editable expense list by card/vendor

 *database*

 - [x] check to see if expenses.db database is created
 - [ ] check on sqlite db error catching
 - [ ] import csv of external expenses
-- [ ] new expense no cards present
+- [x] new expense no cards present
+- [x] insert test data function
+- [ ] setup function to remove test data

 *vendors*